 At a mere 155 miles from our last stop near Carlsbad Caverns, we arrived at Oliver Lee Memorial State Park in southern New Mexico, settled into our spacious site at the base of the Sacramento Mountains, and looked up at the mountain right outside our door.
 Oh yes, it definitely beckoned to us—even though we could see from our site just how rocky and relentlessly steep the trail was.

 It was challenging, no question about it.
 But it was worth it.
 Because the trail heads straight up, there are fabulous panoramic views right away.
 The scenery is stunning, both within the canyon and looking out across the Tularosa Basin, with White Sands National Monument shimmering in the distance.
-As we hiked, we crossed a variety of landscapes, from typical Chihuahuan Desert to surprisingly green meadows in the midst of an otherwise earth-toned terrain.
+As we hiked, we crossed a variety of landscapes, from the typical Chihuahuan Desert terrain to surprisingly green meadows in the midst of an otherwise earth-toned terrain.

-Fortunately, the trail is not all relentlessly uphill.
+Fortunately, the trail is not all brutally uphill.
 There are two relatively flat plateaus known as “benches,” the first of which appears at just over a half-mile of steady, steep ascent and opens into a landscape of yuccas and blooming cacti.
-The trail then wends along a series of ledges, followed by another tough uphill stretch to the second bench.
+The trail then traverses a series of ledges, followed by another tough uphill stretch to the second bench.
 This one is a surprise of large boulders, a cholla forest, and rock walls of lush greenery with the songs of Canyon Wrens echoing throughout the canyon.

-About the campground: Oliver Lee Memorial State Park is remote and peaceful, with dark night skies and sweeping views all around.
+Oliver Lee Memorial State Park is remote and peaceful, with dark night skies and sweeping views all around.
 This also means that the campground is highly subject to winds—we endured a night of 45-mile per hour gusts in early May.

 Electric and water hookups are $14 per night; non-hookup sites are $10; the park has decent bathrooms and shower facilities.
 Excellent Verizon.
 Although there is plenty of space between sites, many of the sites are small and require significant leveling.
 The sites in the upper loop tend to be larger and more level.
-A handful are reservable; there are many more that are first-come, first-served.
+A handful of the sites are reservable; there are many more that are first-come, first-served.